mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 described in the metadata ... but needs to be independent from the script to ensure that a reused script does not contain changed parameters.

-- think about what makes most sense to have as the root of an odml tree / or a simple file structure for that matter By experiment, animal, project? trial?
+- think about what makes most sense to have as the root of a file structure.
+By experiment, animal, project? trial?
 Weigh the pros and cons for the variants.

-- when analysing - get someone unfamiliar with your experiment and let them redo the analysis with your notes. see if they are able to come to the same results w/o problems. when there are problems, these are the points that still need to be documented.

-- Its ok if the process of coming up with a metadata scheme takes longer (a month), but come up with it early and then use it from this point on.
+how to document and automation

+- if you can, find out, if there is an automated hardware readout so you can automatically add hardware to your metadata.
+Otherwise use templates all the time; if you link files in templates use a checksum to make sure that in comparison over time an empty template has not changed - if it has, it should be renamed to a different template.

+- Lists (Templates) and Scripts!
+From a template checklist it is actually not far to an automated script, since UIs have functions that take parameters... simply call the function directly with the parameter notes in a script. but don't do everything at once, step by step.

+- Templates  are note meant to document rationales behind experiments but how the experiment was conducted!

 - there is much additional data where it makes sense beside the initial data analysis to record it. but it can easily get out of hand and requires structured recording - ideally checklists that have to be filled every time